"Knowing others is intelligence. Knowing yourself is true wisdom." - Lao Tzu

 Education and Training

-I have a passion for sharing psychological research in a relatable way with the community and have been featured in online publications such as Brit + Co. on snooping and relationship communication, Singles Warehouse on romantic desire and gender differences in hook up culture, Shape.com, Los Angeles Psychological Association, and more.
+I have a passion for sharing psychological research in a relatable way with the community & have been featured in online publications such as Brit + Co. discussing snooping & communication in relationships, Singles Warehouse on romantic desire and gender differences in hook up culture, Shape.com, Los Angeles Psychological Association, Encyclopedia of Psychology & Gender in co-writing an article on Sex Education in Schools, and more.

 Chelsea Gottfurcht, Psy.D.